randsleadershipslack/documents-and-resources/code-of-conduct.md

 If you join this community simply to take value rather than contribute, the community will quickly notice and react.
 If you are wondering whether a specific action is commercial or not, please ask in channel and/or calibrate in one of the the channels dedicated to helping people find their way (#how-to-rands or #rands-slack-rules).

-Non-obvious commercial activity includes (but is not limited to) well-intentioned user surveys of a specific channel or responding to a request for tools or services with information about company.
+Non-obvious or quasi-commercial activity includes (but is not limited to) well-intentioned user surveys of a specific channel, responding to a request for tools or servics with information about a company, or posts which are blatently fronts for commericial interests.
 In these situations, we ask that you:

 * Ask permission of the channel *before* posting the solicitation or information
 * State clear intent for the purpose